-DIALER DISABLED This option will turn the dialer OFF making the control a local panel
+DIALER DISABLED This option will turn the dialer OFF making the control a local panel.
+The Dialer Disable selection shall not be programmed for UL Listed systems.

-QUESTION 06 KEYPAD CONDITIONS DEFAULT = F0C3
+QUESTION 06 KEYPAD CONDITIONS DEFAULT = FCC3

 This question contains four locations for various keypad definable options